zynksoftware/Zynk-Workflow/_docs/Welcome-Section/Features-and-Benefits.md

  * Ecommerce Integration - link your website to your accounting system or CRM
  * File management automate the management of files and folders
  * XML, CSV and Text document management, creation and parsing.
- * Microsoft Excelintegration to process Excel files and spreadsheets
+ * Microsoft Excel integration to process Excel files and spreadsheets
  * Automated FTP integration automatically upload and download files
  * Email Marketing to send outbound emails or alerts to customers and prospects
  * Email Processing handle inbound emails and route or respond automatically
  * Web Site integration with Web sites, Ecommerce Sites, SOAP and REST based web services
- * Payment Gateways integrationwith PayPal and Secure Trading
+ * Payment Gateways integration with PayPal
- * Online Backup Servicessuch as Amazon S3, Dropbox
+ * Online Backup Services such as Amazon S3
  * PDF filesCreation, Splitting and Merging of PDF documents
  * Report Creation - Automate your daily, weekly and monthly reporting
  * SMS Marketing via TxtLocal